Synerty/peek-mobile-theme/docs/generic_sections/navigation_section/navigation_section.rst

         /* Contains the Navigation Section looks attributes */ ...

-            .container-fluid{
-            /* Contains the container looks attributes unique to the Navigation Section */ ...

-            }
-            .row{
-            /* Contains the row looks attributes unique to the Navigation Section */ ...

             }
            .btn-group{
            /* Contains the Button Group looks attributes unique to the Navigation Section */